sditwyx/SgrE.github.io/_publications/IRNMF.md

   author={Liu, Fanghui and Liu, Mingna and Zhou, Tao and Qiao, Yu and Yang, Jie},

-  booktitle={International Conference on Neural Information Processing},
+  booktitle={Proceedings of International Conference on Neural Information Processing},

   pages={611-619},